Q: Why does Allah want us to give charity even to those whom we do not know?

 subtlety and penetration?

-A: And when they are told: Spend from what sustenance Allah has provided you the disbelievers say to the believers: Are we going to feed the one whom if Allah willed He would have fed - you are certainly only in a manifest error!
+A: And when they are told spend from what sustenance Allah has provided you those who disbelieved say to those who believed are we going to feed the one whom if Allah willed He would have fed* - (Allah says) you are certainly only in a manifest staying away (from Allah's Path).

 Translation of: Ayah 47, Surat YaSeen.

-Words: Qeela Lahum = They are told, Anfiqou = Spend, Razaqakum Allah = Sustenance Allah gave you, ANutem = Are we going to feed, Dhallal = Error - Straying away from the Path of Allah.
+Words: Qeela Lahum = They are told, Anfiqou = Spend, Razaqakum Allah = Sustenance Allah gave you, ANut'em = Are we going to feed, Dhallal = Straying away (from Allah's Path) - Error.

 Q: Besides giving the clearly known poor people which other poor we must help financially?